marcmesz/netflix/README.md

 This React project was created during me studying at Scrimba.

-Register or feel free to login with the provided demo account:
+Register or feel free to sign in with the provided demo account:

 Email: netflix@clone.com
 Password: N3tflixCl0ne123